emmahone/quantum-gates/README.md

 # Phase Gates
 Phase gates are a class of single-qubit quantum gates that apply a phase shift to the state of a qubit.
 These gates are used in quantum computing circuits to manipulate the phase of a quantum state and are important in many quantum algorithms.

 There are several types of phase gates, but one of the most common is the phase shift gate, also known as the Rθ gate.
-The phase shift gate applies a phase shift of θ radians to the state of a qubit.
+The phase shift gate applies a phase shift of `θ` radians to the state of a qubit.
 The matrix representation of the phase shift gate is:
 ```csharp
 [1       0      ]
 [0  e^(iθ)       ]
 ```
-where `e^(iθ)` is a complex number with a magnitude of 1 and an angle of θ radians.
+where `e^(iθ)` is a complex number with a magnitude of `1` and an angle of `θ` radians.

-Another type of phase gate is the S gate, also known as the phase gate or the Z^(1/2) gate.
-The S gate applies a phase shift of pi/2 radians (90 degrees) to the state of a qubit.
+Another type of phase gate is the S gate, also known as the phase gate or the `Z^(1/2)` gate.
+The S gate applies a phase shift of `pi/2` radians (90 degrees) to the state of a qubit.
 The matrix representation of the S gate is:
 ```csharp
 [1 0]
 [0 i]
 ```
-The S gate is a special case of the phase shift gate, where θ = pi/2.
+The S gate is a special case of the phase shift gate, where `θ = pi/2`.

 Phase gates are important in quantum algorithms that involve interference between different quantum states, such as the quantum Fourier transform and the quantum phase estimation algorithm.
 They are also a part of a set of universal quantum gates that can be used to construct any other quantum gate.

 # The CNOT Gate
 The CNOT gate, short for Controlled-NOT gate, is a two-qubit quantum gate that is widely used in quantum computing.
-It applies a NOT gate (also known as the Pauli-X gate) to the target qubit if the control qubit is in the state |1⟩, and leaves the target qubit unchanged if the control qubit is in the state |0⟩.
+It applies a NOT gate (also known as the Pauli-X gate) to the target qubit if the control qubit is in the state `|1⟩`, and leaves the target qubit unchanged if the control qubit is in the state `|0⟩`.
 The CNOT gate is represented by the following matrix:
 ```csharp
 [1 0 0 0]
 [0 1 0 0]